 A few more Celtic myths were shattered that afternoon: the Great Round Tower was capped in the late 19th century too, so as we see it today is not as it once stood; even Saint Kevin’s Church is an 18th century church, built according to plans derived from an earlier sketch by a French or Swiss artist.

-Our images of Celtic spirituality are often shaped either by Victorian romanticism.
+Our images of Celtic spirituality are often shaped by Victorian romanticism.
 Saint Patrick’s Breastplate, as we know it, is based on a manuscript from the late 11th century now in the Library of Trinity College Dublin.
-It was first published in 1897 by John Henry Bernard (1860-1927), later Church of Ireland Archbishop of Dublin (1915-1919) and Provost of Trinity College Dublin (1919-1927).
+But it was only published in 1897 by John Henry Bernard (1860-1927), later Church of Ireland Archbishop of Dublin (1915-1919) and Provost of Trinity College Dublin (1919-1927).

 The hymn Be Thou My Vision (Church Hymnal 643) refers to Christ as “my high tower” ... the Round Tower at Glendalough (Photograph: Patrick Comerford, 2009)

-But often the vision of the nation myth-makers was of an Ireland in which the concept of anything “Celtic” was wrapped up with a narrow, exclusive concept of what it was to be green, Gaelic, Catholic, nationalist and Irish.
+But often the vision of the nation myth-makers was of an Ireland in which anything they regarded as “Celtic” was wrapped up with a narrow, exclusive concept of being green, Gaelic, Catholic, nationalist and Irish.

 And yet we did something similar in the Church of Ireland in the 19th century.
-Antiquarians posing as historians claimed Patrick and every other Celtic saint they could dig up, for the Protestant strand of Christianity, positing it in opposition to Roman Christianity … as if Christianity in Ireland before the 12th or 13th century was pure from heresy, undefiled by superstition and out of touch with the Continental European Church.
-Far from it.
+Antiquarians posing as historians claimed Patrick, and every other Celtic saint they could find, for Protestant Christianity, as opposed to Roman Christianity … as if Christianity in Ireland before the 12th or 13th centuries was pure from heresy, undefiled by superstition and out of touch with the Continental European Church.

 Nor was Celtic Christianity the only formative influence on the Church in Ireland as it moved from the mediaeval period towards the Reformations.
 The Preamble and Declaration of 1870 describe the Church of Ireland as “the Ancient Catholic and Apostolic Church of Ireland” – what a title.
-But that ancient and catholic church is not just Celtic; it was influenced and shaped by other cultural forces too, including Vikings, Anglo-Normans, and many others.
-Hopefully this will continue in generations to come with the Romanians, Nigerians, Chinese, and others who come to our shores.
+But that ancient and catholic church is not just Celtic; it was influenced and shaped too by other cultural forces, including the Vikings, Anglo-Normans, and many others.
+Hopefully this will continue in the future, with the Romanians, Nigerians, Chinese, or others.

 It may be that the economic woes of the past year or two have made us despise the Celtic Tiger.
 But Celtic Spirituality is still a fashionable commodity when you look at the shops around Christ Church Cathedral or go shopping for small presents in Dublin Airport before a flight.

 Much of what passes as “Celtic” and as “Celtic Spirituality” is tatty and second-rate.
-But there are compelling reasons to have a sound grasp of Celtic spirituality in the context of ministry in Ireland.
+But there are compelling reasons to have a sound grasp of Celtic spirituality in the context of ministry in Ireland today.

 The Cathedral ...
 The largest and most imposing of the buildings at Glendalough, Co Wicklow (Photograph: Patrick Comerford, 2009)